PrantikaBhowmik/Preporessing-HMI-Magnetograms/README.md

  of a given magnetogram, and rotates it such that the tilt will become zero
 3. Add extra padding with zero field strength, such that the centroid of the magnetogram coincides with the origin of the new coordinates
-4. These preprocessing are aimed for performing spectral decomposition of the magnetograms (e.g., using Zernike polynomials)
+4. These preprocessing are aimed at performing spectral decomposition of the magnetograms (e.g., using Zernike polynomials)

 The Python script "util.py" has the necessary tools to run prepare_data.py and AR_cutout.py